visionthex/Photobomb/README.md

 No alt text provided for this image
 IP Showing URL Name

-At this point, we need to include the new URL "photobomb.htb" to the `/etc/hosts` file to access the corresponding webpage.
+At this point, we need to include the new URL `photobomb.htb` to the `/etc/hosts` file to access the corresponding webpage.
 From here we will nano into the `/etc/hosts` file.

 No alt text provided for this image etc/hosts file